Edexcel A-Level Economics Notes | 1.2

 • A movement along the demand curve is different to a shift.
 A movement along is caused by a change in price, a shift is caused by PIRATES.

-• Factors of demand (PIRATES): population, income, related goods, advertising, tastes and fashions, expectations, season.
+• Factors of demand (PIRATES): population, income, related goods, advertising, trends, expectations, seasons.

 • PED: responsiveness of quantity demand following an initial change in price.